 C++ multiset empty

-C++ Multiset empty function is used to check whether the multiset container is empty or not.
-It returns true if the multiset container is empty (size is 0) otherwise, it returns false.
+The empty function in C++ Multiset is employed to determine if the multiset container is devoid of elements.
+When invoked, it yields true if the multiset container is empty (size equals 0); otherwise, it yields false.

 Syntax